 Are you planning a garage sale soon?
 Sales are a great way to not only clear your home of clutter but to make a few extra dollars as well.
-Over the years I’ve held numerous sales and learned a thing or two about makes a successful garage sale.
+Over the years I’ve held numerous sales and learned a thing or two about what makes a successful garage sale.

-1. Clean sale items
+1. Clean yard sale items

 One of the biggest things that will turn a potential yard sale buyer away is dirty items.
 If you’ve got clothing, it should be washed and dried.
 Knickknacks and other items that will sit on tables should all be cleaned and wiped down so that they are dust and dirt free.

 Your chances of having a successful garage sale improve significantly if people trust that your items are clean and in working condition.
 They will probably buy more and haggle less.

 Garage sale shoppers want to see what you have to offer them.
 If your sale is messy and items are strewn about everywhere, customers can get frustrated and give up.
 In fact, some of them won’t even stop for your sale, if they can’t get a clear picture of what you’re selling from the street.

 Try to keep electronics together, hang clothes on a portable clothing rack, and so on.
 The more your buyers items your buyer can see, the more they will buy.

 This one can get tricky if you are holding your yard sale in a small area, but making sure that you have an organized layout is another key to having a successful garage sale.
 Don’t cram tables together.
 Allow buyers plenty of room to move around.